If we took one thing away from our painstaking trawl of London’s greatest street food villages, promenades and converted warehouses…

 Brick Lane has long been a hub for street food in London, with regular markets popping up throughout the week.
-Find stalls scattered along the street on Sundays, as well as street food vans parked in fairylit yards and hawker-style markets in the old brewery buildings.
-Once a month, the vast Old Truman Brewery plays host to Vegan Nights, a bustling night market with DJs and all vegan traders.
-READ MORE
+Find stalls scattered along the street on Sundays, as well as street food vans parked in fairy-lit yards and hawker-style markets in the old brewery buildings.
+Every now and again, the vast Old Truman Brewery plays host to Vegan Nights, a bustling night market with DJs and all-vegan traders.

 Details: Something on daily, check here for details | 91 Brick Lane, E1 6QR

 The first stalls set up shop here in 1974, and while many longstanding traders are being squeezed out with new developers, the food offering’s still noteworthy – set up camp at the street food village overlooking the canal, or explore the cobbled passages to uncover Chin Chin ice cream made with liquid nitrogen; Yolk Breaker’s egg buns; and pies from the Young Vegans.
 Plus, you can stock up on fresh produce at the Saturday farmers’ market; gin from the Half Hitch micro-distillery; posh pantry goods at The Camden Grocer; and rare-breed beef at Roadkill butchers – who don’t actually scrape their stock off the roads, but do source it all from ethical farmers.

 Details: Open daily from 10am-late | Chalk Farm Road, NW1 8AH

 Market doesn’t really do this place justice, considering that – besides a sprawling collection of international traders peddling everything from fresh pasta dishes to Japanese donburi – there’s also an artisanal Italian supermarket, a brewery, a co-working space, a barbershop aaand a mushroom farm.
 And it’s a formula that’s proved so popular, they’ve now opened another Mercato in an old Mayfair church.